Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Results

 \subsection{Flagellar resynchronization in response to a photophobic stimulus}

 The time response of CR to a photoshock unfolds in three distinct phases (Fig.~\ref{fig:resync}(a)).
 First, before stimulation ($t<\qty{0}{\milli\second}$), the cell swims in a breaststroke motion in which the two flagella are synchronized, resembling two noisy oscillators with strong coupling, as described in Fig.~\ref{fig:coupling_sim}(a,c).
 The velocities recorded along the $x$-axis are in phase, while the ones along along $y$-axis are in anti-phase.
-Then, immediately after the photoshock ($\qty{0.05}{\second}<t\lesssim\qty{0.6}{\second}$), the beating switches to a undulatory mode, which drives backward swimming with smaller amplitude.
+Then, immediately after the photoshock ($\qty{0.05}{\second}<t\lesssim\qty{0.6}{\second}$), the beating switches to an undulatory mode, which drives backward swimming with smaller amplitude.
 In this regime, the two flagella oscillate in phase along the $y$-axis.
 It should be noted that during this phase, the signals detected at $Y=\pm1$ reflect the combined flow generated by both flagella, which can no longer be distinguished individually.
 However, once a flagellum resumes its breaststroke-like motion, the signal from the nearest window recaptures its specific dynamics, while the opposite window no longer detects it.
 Lastly, for $t\gtrsim\qty{0.6}{\second}$, the breaststroke pattern is progressively restored, until full resynchronization.

 To quantitatively characterize the dynamics of the transitions between these different stages, we apply our wavelet-based time-frequency analysis to the velocity signals (Fig.~\ref{fig:resync}(b-c)).
+Specifically, for each lateral observation window located at $Y\pm1$, we compute the continuous wavelet transforms, denoted $W_{\pm1}(t,f)$.
 This approach allows us to clearly identify the three behavioral phases described above, while providing detailed insight into the instantaneous frequency evolution of the flagellar beating.
 Both $x$- and $y$-axis velocity components (left and right panels, respectively) show qualitative similar trends, while their relative amplitudes reflect the dominance of different swimming modes at each stage.
+Note that the measured velocity signals do not directly reflect flagellar kinematics, but rather the surrounding flow field generated by flagellar beating.
+The observed spectral content thus results from the fluid velocity generated by the time-dependent flagellar waveform, rather than from a direct decomposition of flagellar deformation modes.